PacktPublishing/Engineering-Lakehouses-with-Open-Table-Formats/ch03/ApacheSpark/docker_environment.md

 - run `docker-compose up`

 After every service is up & running, upload the .ipynb file `Spark_Iceberg.ipynb` under `notebooks` folder in your environment and start running the code blocks!

+## If you want to setup your own infrastructure (and not use the Docker container), here are the Installation Pre-Requisites:
+- Spark 3.x
+- Java